JulianPSchmitt/JulianPSchmitt.github.io/docs/_posts/2024-06-27-explanation-in-context.markdown

 \end{align}
 $$

 are global minimizers w.r.t. the in-context loss $f$ (1).
-In orther words, these parameters produce optimal predictions $y_{\text{pred}}^{(n+1)}$ within the limitations of the architecture.
+In other words, these parameters produce optimal predictions $y_{\text{pred}}^{(n+1)}$ within the limitations of the architecture.
 Note that configuration (2) is not unique because one can simply rescale by setting $V_ 0 \leftarrow s V_0$ and $Q_0